aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/docs/manual.md

 in the same way, and tries to match each block with one in it's brain to play in realtime.

 This allows you to interpret a sound with a different one.
-Over time developing it, we gradually added more and more tweakable parameters until it became slightly out of control.
+As we worked on it (during 2015 and 2016) we gradually added more and more tweakable parameters until it became slightly out of control.

 ## Brain tweaks: